 Menopause or Man-o-pause?

-We can blame menopause for our reduction of sexual desire but that doesn’t have anything to do with why I’m not on the dating scene.
+We can blame menopause for our lack of sexual desire but that doesn’t have anything to do with why I’m not on the dating scene.
 I had an ultra-hot relationship with my boyfriend for several years until he moved in with me.
-Soon afterward, HE announced he was “too old” for sex.
-I later found out he had an alcohol problem and was “addicted” to things he couldn’t have.
+He soon announced he was “too old” for sex.
+I later found out he had a serious alcohol problem and was “addicted” to things he couldn’t have.
 We lived as “roommates” from 2006 until his death in 2020.
-I often thought he had gay tendencies because he cried at movie soundtracks and loved musicals.
+I often thought he had gay tendencies because he cried at movie soundtracks, loved musicals, and his brother was gay, but he may not have been able to admit it to himself.

 I enjoy the company of women